Staff Directory

 Outside of work, Elaine is passionate about spending quality time with family and friends and loves traveling, meeting new people, and exploring different perspectives and experiences.

 Before her current role, Ebi gained valuable experience at SPS as a Course Developer and Instructional Design Intern.
 As a Course Developer, her primary responsibility involved revising and updating online courses across various disciplines, ensuring courses passed quality assurance tests for each academic cycle.
-As an Instructional Design Intern, she applied her education from her M.A. degree in instructional technology and media to complete assigned tasks while learning and developing her skills in the instructional design field.
+As an Instructional Design Intern, she drew on her M.A. studies in Instructional Technology and Media to complete assigned tasks while learning and developing her skills in the instructional design field.
 Ebi holds an M.A. in Instructional Technology and Media from Teachers College, Columbia University, a J.D. from the University of Wisconsin Law School, and a B.A. from Brandeis University.

 Donna has held various roles at Columbia University including: Associate Director of Student and Alumnae Education at Barnard College and Career Counselor at Columbia School of Social Work.
 Most recently Donna served as a Human Resource Recruiter at Carnegie Hall and The Rainbow Room at Rockefeller Center.
-During Donna’s spare time she enjoys traveling, jazz, crafting, and the arts.
-She also supports several animal rescue organizations in NYC.
+During Donna’s spare time she enjoys traveling, fashion, interior decorating, jazz and the arts.

 Donna holds an MA in Communication and Education from Teachers College, Columbia University and a BS in Communications from Cornell University.